 They had used three different species from which one’s genome was copied, assembled in another and expressed in some other organism.

-They had selected Mycoplasma mycoides and synthesised 1.1 million base pair of its entire genome, assembled it in yeast cells and inserted it into the Mycoplasma capricolum.
+They had selected Mycoplasma mycoides and synthesized 1.1 million base pairs of its entire genome, assembled it in yeast cells and inserted it into the Mycoplasma capricolum.

-In with it, to confirm the results they had inserted a fluorescent marker gene.
-After several cell divisions, blue coloured colonies were observed indicated the success of the experiment.
+With it, to validate results they had inserted a fluorescent marker gene.
+After several cell divisions, blue-colored colonies were observed indicated the success of the experiment.

 The artificially tailored genome of Mycoplasma mycoides was copied, some non-essential genes were removed and fever modification was made in the target organism to express the entire genome.

-The recombinant DNA technology was evolved during ‘70; restriction endonucleases, ligases and other essential tools and technique developed during this period.
+The recombinant DNA technology was evolved during ‘70; restriction endonucleases, ligases and other essential tools and techniques developed during this period.

-Using the endonucleases and ligases the scientists were able to cleave and seal the DNA and thus artificial DNA can be constructed.
+Using the endonucleases and ligases scientists were able to cut and seal the DNA which enable them to construct artificial DNA parts.

 Related article: Restriction digestion.